HazyResearch/deepdive/doc/faq.md

 the same weights?

-No, weights are unique within each inference rule, this is achieved in DeepDive by concating a ''prefix'' to the feature, which by default is the name of the corresponding rule.
+No, weights are unique within each inference rule, this is achieved in DeepDive by concatenating a ''prefix'' to the feature, which by default is the name of the corresponding rule.
 You can force the sharing of weights by specifying this prefix, for example: